T-NOVA/TeNOR/ui/README.md

 Visit the page http://localhost:9000 in your browser.

-Default user: t-nova-admin
+Default user: admin
-Default password: Eq7K8h9gpg
+Default password: adminpass

 ##Development